WA rivers hit record levels, highest in 10 years

 What we know:

-The Snoqualmie River at the Falls hit its highest ever river level on Tuesday, the highest in the last 10 years.
+The Snoqualmie River at the Falls hit its highest ever river level on Tuesday, Dec.
+9, its highest level in the last 10 years.

 It hit 17.88 feet, with its previous highest being 17.85 feet on Oct.
 22, 2020.